-- 2.1 Use of the credit/debit card will be limited to circumstances: - where no other method of purchasing goods or services to be delivered is available from a supplier; or - where significant discounts can be obtained by ordering/paying for services on-line; or - where a number of lower cost items amounting to over the petty cash limit need to be purchased from a local store (e.g. end-of-term rewards for pupils, normally obtained from supermarkets). - 2.2 A credit/debit card request form detailing the proposed expenditure must be completed by the budget holder and authorised by two bank account signatories before any transaction may take place.
+- 2.1 Use of the MultiPay cards will be limited to circumstances: - where no other method of purchasing goods or services to be delivered is available from a supplier; or - where significant discounts can be obtained by ordering/paying for services on-line; or - where a number of lower cost items amounting to over the petty cash limit need to be purchased from a local store (e.g. end-of-term rewards for pupils, normally obtained from supermarkets). - 2.2 A MultiPay card request form detailing the proposed expenditure must be completed by the budget holder and authorised by two bank account signatories before any transaction may take place.
 Where the exact cost is not known prior to the transaction (e.g. in supermarket orders) an estimated budget figure will be entered on the form and detailed costs supplied immediately after payment. - 2.3 When the expenditure is to be debited against the Academy budget a cashbook journal is processed by the School Business Manager, or a senior designated finance officer, with the expenses allocated to the relevant Finance software cost centre and ledger codes.

-- 2.4 A total card limit for each academy of £20,000 will apply.
+- A total card limit for each academy of £20,000 will apply.
 This may be increased in certain circumstances, e.g. booking air travel.
 Any such increase shall be with approval from the CFO.
 Please refer to the scheme of delegation for individual transaction limits. - 2.5 When purchasing items via the Internet strict controls will apply.
-All transactions must be done on school computer systems. - 2.6 The credit/debit card must not be used for obtaining cash, with the exception of when this cash is used to top up petty cash. - 2.7 The credit/debit card must not be used for personal transactions. - 2.8 Cards must not be lodged with suppliers using an ordering system.
+All transactions must be done on school computer systems. - 2.6 The MultiPay cards must not be used for obtaining cash, with the exception of when this cash is used to top up petty cash. - 2.7 The MultiPay cards must not be used for personal transactions. - 2.8 Card details must not be lodged with suppliers using an ordering system.
 All transactions must be individually approved with the correct signed approval documentation.
 In certain exceptional circumstances there may be a business need for the card details to be lodged with the supplier as there is no alternative way to purchase certain goods/services.
 In this circumstance, a business rationale will be provided to the Trust Accountant who will review and decide whether the goods/services can be purchased in this way.

-3. Controls for use of Credit/Debit Card for Internet Purchases
+3. Controls for use of MultiPay card for internet purchases